Steps in the Hiring Process

 Note: it may take several weeks to review all applications.

-It’s important that we ensure to select candidates who are right for our organization and right for a particular role.
+It’s important that we select candidates who are a good fit for our organization and the specific role.
 We use competency and behavioral based interviewing techniques to identify people who have the knowledge and abilities needed to succeed.
 Usually, the interview process is divided into two one-hour interviews.

 Sample Interview Questions that you may be asked: